 PWM can only be used to modulate pulse.
-To select PWM modulation, first select the icon at the upper-right corner of the interface to view and set the parameters of the current carrier waveform.
+To select PWM modulation, first select Pulse, then press Menu > Modulation > "PWM" to enable PWM function.
+Tap the icon at the upper-right corner of the interface to view and set the parameters of the current carrier waveform.
 Tap the icon at the upper-right corner of the interface again to go back to the current modulation parameter interface.